codefuse-ai/ModelCache/README.md

 You can find the start script in `flask4modelcache.py` and `flask4modelcache_demo.py`.

-- `flask4modelcache_demo.py` is a quick test service that embeds sqlite and faiss.
-You do not need to be concerned about database-related matters.
+- `flask4modelcache_demo.py`: A quick test service that embeds SQLite and FAISS.
+No database configuration required.
-- `flask4modelcache.py` is the normal service that requires configuration of MySQL and Milvus.
+- `flask4modelcache.py`: The standard service that requires MySQL and Milvus configuration.

 ### Dependencies

-- Python: V3.8 and above
+- Python: V3.8 or above
 - Package installation

   ```shell